cstohlmann/oea-graph-api/notebook/readme.md

 # Notebooks

-This module has three notebooks:
+This module has two notebooks:
- 1. One notebook is used to demonstrate an alternate method of data processing (i.e. landing, ingesting, and refining Insights data) with examples of explorative possbilities.
+ 1. One notebook is used to demonstrate an alternate method of data processing (i.e. landing, ingesting, and refining Graph data) with examples of explorative possbilities.
- 2. The schema_correction notebook is necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph/pipeline) for correcting each table's schema from the data source.
+ 2. The Graph_OEA_connector notebook is necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph/pipeline) for landing datasets, cleaning/correcting each table's schema from the data source, and pseudonymizing the data.
- 3. The refine notebook is necessary to support the main [module pipeline](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Graph/pipeline) for pseudonymizing each table per table schema from the data source.

-All notebooks depend on the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb) which is a part of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework), and are automatically imported upon running the ```module_graph_v0.1rc1.zip``` setup script.
+All notebooks depend on the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb) which is a part of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework), and will be automatically imported upon running the ```module_graph_v0.1rc1.zip``` setup script.

 ## Module Example Notebook: [Graph_example.ipynb](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_catalog/Microsoft_Graph/notebook/Graph_example.ipynb)